 - Microsoft Visual Basic

-Becoming a Desktop Publisher
+How to Become a Desktop Publisher

-Where Desktop Publishers Work
+Where do Desktop Publishers Work?

 Those thinking about becoming a Desktop Publisher might also be interested in the following careers: